“Bringing care to those in need: Translating a ‘Pop-Up’ Health and Social Support Intervention to vulnerable communities in South-East Melbourne”

 Click here for a three page summary of the Pop-Up project findings

-For more information on the Pop-Up project, please contact Professor Grant Russell, Department of General Practice, Monash University: firstname.lastname@example.org
+For more information about the Implementation Guide or the Pop-Up project, please contact Professor Grant Russell, Department of General Practice, Monash University: firstname.lastname@example.org

 This project was supported by the Australian Government’s Medical Research Future Fund (MRFF) as part of the Rapid Applied Research Translation program through Monash Partners.